Cupra Leon Review & Prices

 Inside, plenty of things mark the Cupra Leon out from the SEAT Leon it is based upon.
 You get a sports steering wheel with a flat bottom, a starter button and shortcut switches for the car’s driving modes.

-Copper highlights lift the otherwise dark cabin and you also get one-piece seats with lots of side support, ‘Cupra’ scrawled kick plates, ‘Cupra’ emblazoned carpets and aluminium kick plates.
+Copper highlights lift the otherwise dark cabin and you also get one-piece seats with lots of side support, ‘Cupra’-scrawled kick plates, ‘Cupra’-emblazoned carpets and aluminium kick plates.

-The upgrades aren’t limited to the Cupra’s hardware, its software has also been updated with unique Cupra graphics on the car’s digital instrument binnacle and centre touchscreen infotainment.
+The upgrades aren’t limited to the Cupra’s hardware, its software has also been updated with unique graphics on the car’s digital instrument binnacle and centre touchscreen infotainment.

-Speaking of infotainment, the Leon’s is a bit of a fiddle to use on the move, suffers from plenty of glitches and has annoying touch-sensitive heater controls that you can’t see at night.
-At least Apple CarPlay and Android Auto are fitted as standard so you can mirror your phone’s display on the car's big screen.
+Speaking of infotainment, the Leon’s is a bit of a fiddle to use on the move, suffers from plenty of glitches and has annoying touch-sensitive heater controls, although at least those light up at night now; they don’t on older models, which is more annoying than it sounds, so worth noting if buying used.

 MPG, emissions and tax